hn-88/OCVWarp/README.md

 # OCVWarp
 Warping images and videos for planetarium fulldome display using OpenCV.
+Windows and Linux binaries are available in [Releases](https://github.com/hn-88/OCVWarp/releases).
+The [wiki](https://github.com/hn-88/OCVWarp/wiki) has some more information.

-If OpenCV and CMake are installed on your system, instructions for building:
+In case you want to build your own binaries, if OpenCV and CMake are installed on your system, instructions for building:

 ```
 cd build